-- 4. Press (MCLR) to initiate.
-CAL will be displayed along with the "15 SEC" (see Figure 25). - 5.
-Press MS or MR to change the time (see
+4. Press MCLR to initiate.
+"CAL" will be displayed along with "15 SEC" or current Auto oFF value (see Figure 25).

-Figure 26).
+change the amount of time (see Figure 26).
 Maximum time is shown.

 XV.
-USER MODE CALIBRATION LINCTM FUNCTION
+"USER" MODE CALIBRATION LINCTM FUNCTION

-LincTM function allows easy calibration when in User mode and the user does not have a user standard solution to calibrate the instrument.
+The LincTM function allows easy calibration when in "User" mode and the user does not have a user standard solution to calibrate the instrument.
 This function will ensure more repeatable and accurate measurements than many other calibration methods.
 It is recommended that this function be used to provide the highest degree of confidence when the Ultrameter II is used in "User" mode.
-When Linc is used, the User mode is linked to another standard, i.e. if User and KCl are linked, a KCl standard solution is used to calibrate the instrument.
+When Linc is used, the "User" mode is linked to another standard, i.e., if User and KCI are linked, a KCI standard solution is used to calibrate the instrument.
 It is that simple.

-A. Calibration of Ultrameter II for use in User Mode
+A. Calibration of Ultrameter II for use in "User" mode

-- 1. Press COND or TDS key. - 2.
-Calibrate the unit using a Standard Solution, (ref.
+- 1. Press COND or TDS key. - Calibrate the unit using a Standard Solution (ref.
 CALIBRATION, pg.
 14). - 3.
-Place the Ultrameter II in User mode, (ref.
+Place the Ultrameter II in "User" mode (ref.
 SOLUTION SELECTION, pg.
 11).

-4. Verify/Set the calibration linc.
-(See below - Setting User Mode Calibration Linc).

-B. Setting User Mode Calibration "Linc"
+- Verify/Set the calibration linc.
+(See below Setting "User" Mode Calibration "Linc".) - B. Setting "User" mode Calibration "Linc"

 The Linc function sets or "links" the calibration gain factor of a Standard Solution to the User solution mode.
 Once set, the "Linc" will stay intact with future calibrations unless the Linc has been canceled.
-For more information on canceling the User Mode Calibration Linc refer to the section "Canceling User Mode Calibration Linc", pg.
+For more information on canceling the "User" mode Calibration Linc refer to the section "Canceling "User" mode Calibration "Linc"", pg.
 29.